List of women's footballers with 100 or more international caps: FIFA criteria

-FIFA recognises only matches played within the FIFA World Cup (including qualifying competitions), continental competitions (including qualifiers), friendly matches between senior national teams and Olympic final and qualifying matches played up to and including 1960 (with certain exceptions) as international "A" matches.
-This affects some players who were formerly included in FIFA's 'Century Club'.
-Therefore, the records established by the associations with regard to these players may differ from the FIFA Century Club.
+FIFA recognises only matches played within the FIFA World Cup (including qualifying competitions), continental competitions (including qualifiers), friendly matches between senior national teams and Olympic final and qualifying matches as international "A" matches.

 As FIFA recognises the Great Britain women's Olympic football team, these appearances are included.
 FIFA does not recognise the Catalonia women's national football team, and so these appearances are not included.

 Caps

 The names of currently active players are in bold.